Triangle 5This page contains information on Triangle 5 for veterinary use.

 Bovine Rhinotracheitis-Virus Diarrhea-Parainfluenza 3-Respiratory Syncytial Virus Vaccine, Killed Virus

 Triangle 5 Indications

-For vaccination of healthy cattle as an aid in the prevention of disease caused by infectious bovine rhinotracheitis (IBR), bovine virus diarrhea (BVD types 1 & 2), parainfluenza 3 (PI3), and bovine respiratory syncytial virus (BRSV), and as an aid in the reduction of clinical disease due to infectious bovine rhinotracheitis (IBR).
+For vaccination of healthy cattle as an aid in the prevention of disease caused by bovine virus diarrhea (BVD) types 1 & 2, parainfluenza 3 (PI3), and bovine respiratory syncytial virus (BRSV), and as an aid in the reduction of clinical disease due to infectious bovine rhinotracheitis (IBR).

-Dosage and AdministrationShake well before using.
-Inject one 2 mL dose intramuscularly or subcutaneously using aseptic technique.
+Dosage and AdministrationShake well.
+Inject one 2 mL dose intramuscularly or subcutaneously, using aseptic technique.
 Repeat in 14 to 28 days.
 A 2 mL booster dose is recommended annually or prior to time of stress or exposure.
-Calves vaccinated under six months of age should be revaccinated at six months of age.
+Calves vaccinated under six months of age should be revaccinated at six months.
 May be administered to pregnant animals at any stage of gestation.
 Protect animals from exposure for at least 14 days after the last dose of vaccine.

 PrecautionsStore in the dark at 35 - 45°F (2 - 7°C).
 Avoid freezing.
 Use entire contents when first opened.
 Do not vaccinate within 21 days before slaughter.
 Transient swelling may occur at the injection site.
 In case of anaphylactoid reaction, administer epinephrine.

 Boehringer Ingelheim Vetmedica, Inc., St. Joseph, MO 64506